katzerax/Destiny2DPSGraphPY/README.md

 2. finishing up GUI and backend
 3. create more graphs to use on the readme
 4. update the readme
+5. create instructions for how to obtain every stat to use for the program

 ## Example graphs
 ![Figure_1](https://user-images.githubusercontent.com/65287118/210054539-a0629674-e846-43ed-8e1f-808482d20a66.png)